| ABSTRACT

 healthcare buildings were investigated with a view to identifying ways

 of reducing the environmental impacts of energy, waste, water and transport.
+Energy emerged as

 one of the prominent issues.
 This was based on data taken from an energy